modifyhq/jekyll-github-example/README.md

 You will need to complete the following fields:

 - Github Owner: `my-org`
-- Github Repository: `jekyll-example-job`
+- Github Repository: `jekyll-github-example`

 Next click `+` next to Credentials and enter the following:
-- Name: `Jekyll Example Job`
+- Name: `Jekyll Github Example`
 - Username: `<Github username>`
 - Password: `<Github personal access token>`